alekcangp/SwitcheoSmartContractExplorer/README.md

 Welcome to the Switcheo Smart Contract Explorer!

-The purpose of this software is to allow convenient querying of a user's balance, transfers, orders and trading volume across multiple smartcontracts, multiple blockchains and multiple addresses.
+The purpose of this software is to allow convenient querying of a user's balance, transfers, orders and trading volume across multiple smartcontracts and multiple addresses.
 You just need input your addresses and click , and you will see balances all your  tokens, wich are stored in contracts of Switcheo exchange, all your orders, all your transfers and all your volume for each tokens.

 Feature: